-Voodoo, or voudon as it was termed by Kenneth Grant, was brought to Haiti by African slaves.
+Voodoo, or voudon, was brought to Haiti by African slaves.
 Naturally, as missionaries in turn took the Roman Catholic religion to Haiti, Christianity is part and parcel of voodoo.
 A curious admixture!

 Medieval grimoires are sophisticated in their use of symbolism.
 They are also frequently obscure, whether through copying errors, intentional ‘blinds’ or perhaps sheer ignorance.
 One only has to look at the Keys of Solomon, usually rated as a better class of grimoire, to find complex systems of astronomical hours and days, Qabalistic powers, thrones and dominions.
 Add to that the hosts of angels, demons and spirits, each defined by quality, type and signature, and one can see why these rare books, usually written in Latin, were sought after by luminaries such as John Dee.